SherryPan0/mukg/README.md

 # mukg
-data in paper Exploring the Microbiota-Gut-Brain Axis for Mental Disorders with1Knowledge Graphs
+This is the mukg ontology we created and used in paper Exploring the Microbiota-Gut-Brain Axis for Mental Disorders with1Knowledge Graphs